sjbrown/misc_work/genesis/rules.md

 on the track.
 You can play on "Normal" or "Expert" mode to adjust the difficulty.

-...take an Event card...
+After you spend COMMITMENT and fill in bubbles, take one Event card.
+Event cards are used during the Band Meeting phase.

-Event cards must be kept secret
+Event cards must be kept secret from the other players.
+Neither the title, nor effects may ever be disclosed.

 When the Event deck is empty, the discards are shuffled into a new Event deck